 There’s a saying, “The greatness of a culture can be found in its festivals.”
 And it’s true, especially as a traveler, that if you want to know about the culture of a place, the best time to visit is during its festivals.
 The national festivals are also significant as it is the time when the country peacefully and unanimously experiences and reflects the zenith of patriotism.
 You can take a deep dive into the history of that particular nation during this time.
 Maldives festivals, during the celebrations, oozes culture, traditions and historical glory of the country.

 For the fact that Maldives is an overwhelmingly Muslim country, a majority of its festivals are based on Islam.
-Eid and Ramadan are the most significant and widely celebrated religious festivals.
+Eid and Ramadan are the most significant and widely celebrated religious festivals of Maldives.

 Maldives Holiday Packages On TravelTriangle

-Eid-ul Fithr also known as Kuda Eid marks the end of Ramadan and is the 1st day of the month of Shawaal (the 10th month) in the Islamic Calendar.
-Eid-ul Fithr is a cardinal festival in Islam and is celebrated with a great enthusiasm in Maldives.
+Eid-ul Fitr also known as Kuda Eid marks the end of Ramadan and is the 1st day of the month of Shawaal (the 10th month) in the Islamic Calendar.
+Eid-ul Fitr is a cardinal festival in Islam and is celebrated with great enthusiasm in the Maldives.
 Kuda Eid commends with the locating of the new moon.

 People in Maldives celebrate the day mostly with their family and relatives.
-A significant activity during this Eid is to make donation (fitr zakaath) in charity to the poor and the needy.
+A significant activity during this Eid is to make a donation (fitr zakaath) in charity to the poor and the needy.
 The celebration starts with a morning prayer followed by participating in a sermon at the mosque.
 After this, the people visit friends and relatives and dine together.
 The celebrations last for consecutive 3 days and people also engage in traditional festive games.
 So, when are you planning to witness one of the most serene Maldives traditional festivals?

-Eid-ul-Al’h’aa is celebrated on the 10 day of the 12th and the final month of the Islamic calendar, Zul-Hijja or Zil-Hajj.
-Also known as Eid al adha, the festival is observed as the “feast of sacrifice”.
-This is occasion to celebrate the willingness of Ibrahim to sacrifice his beloved son Ishmael to Allah.
+Eid-ul-Adha is celebrated on the 10 day of the 12th and the final month of the Islamic calendar, Zul-Hajj or Zil-Hajj.
+Also known as Eid al Adha, the festival is observed as the feast of sacrifice.
+This is an occasion to celebrate the willingness of Ibrahim to sacrifice his beloved son Ishmael to Allah.

-A major practice associated with this festival is the animal sacrifice offered to Allah, which is later used to prepare the feast and share with the poor.
-Like any other country, Eid-ul-Al’h’aa is observed with morning prayer, exchanging gifts, inviting friends and family to dine together and so on.
-But Maldives has some additional unique ways of celebration including, street carnivals with people wearing colorful clothes, dancing, singing and other cultural events.
+A major practice associated with this festival is the animal sacrifice offered to Allah, which is later used to prepare the feast and share it with the poor.
+Like any other country, Eid-ul-Adha is observed with morning prayer, exchanging gifts, inviting friends and family to dine together and so on.
+But the Maldives has some additional unique ways of celebration including, street carnivals with people wearing colorful clothes, dancing, singing, and other cultural events.
 Also, there are sports competitions based on Maldives traditional game, bai Bala.
 Are you ready to witness one of the most spectacular Maldives cultural festivals yet?

 Planning your holiday in Maldives but confused about what to do?
 These Maldives travel stories help you find your best trip ever!

-Though, it is said that the reason for his conversion was to improve the trade relations with the Arabian countries, there are many other interesting versions of the story.
+Though it is said that the reason for his conversion was to improve the trade relations with the Arabian countries, there are many other interesting versions of the story.
 Going by the legends, a sea-demon called Rannamaari, arose from the sea every month threatening to destroy the village if it wasn't given the sacrifice of a virgin girl.
-This lead to regular sacrifice of young girls in the village.
-But one day an Islamic traveller, Yousef Shamsuddin-al Tabrezi, disguised himself as a girl and waited for the demon.
+This lead to the regular sacrifice of young girls in the village.
+But one day an Islamic traveler, Yousef Shamsuddin-al Tabrizi, disguised himself as a girl and waited for the demon.
 While waiting, he recited verses from the Quran, listening to which the demon ran away.

 Like a majority of colonised countries, national festivals in Maldives are a reflection of the country’s struggle and freedom.
 Maldives has been under the rule of Sultanate, Portugal, Dutch and British for decades.
 And this is why freedom struggle, independence and major developments after that are significant reasons to celebrate for them.